 The other exception would be that – very rarely – I might contact contributors with a view to them contributing work to be published on this site.

-I want my users to feel safe using this site and for that reason I promise not to abuse your trust if/when you provide your email address.
+I want my visitors to feel safe using this site and for that reason I promise not to abuse your trust if/when you provide your email address.